kenmcgarry/DrugSideEffects/README.md

 This work augments and takes further the issues discussed in https://github.com/kenmcgarry/UKCI2015-side-effects

-# This is work in progress and the R files will definately change over the next few weeks.
+# This is work in progress and the R files will change over the next few weeks.